 Please watch the school newsletter and website for meeting dates.
 We love to see new faces!

-At present, the CFG’s members are: Josh Couperus (chair), Dalena De Vries (gala coordinator), Vicki Campbell (treasurer), Nardine Hall, Gaylene Mason-Hollier, Rocky Ruihi-Lewis, Larina Van der Werff, Raeleen Simpson and Tracey Knowlton.
+At present, the CFG’s members are: Josh Couperus (chair), David Nagy (treasurer), Vicki Campbell (secretary), Gaylene Mason-Hollier, Tracey Knowlton, Larina Van der Werff and Nardine Hall.

-Members typically leave the group after 2 or more galas having loved their involvement, having made many friends and having left a legacy that will benefit future generations of school families.
+Members typically leave the group after one or more galas having loved their involvement, having made many friends and having left a legacy that will benefit future generations of school families.